koolskateguy89/arduino_21coa202_cw/doc.md

 | --- | --- |
 | `Channel::create(char id, const char* desc, byte descLen)` | Creates a new channel with the provided ID and description if not already created, else updates description of channel |
 | `Channel::insertChannel(Channel* ch)` | Inserts the given channel into the linked list of channels in its appropriate position |

+When processing incoming messages while select is being held, I encountered a problem where sometimes the Serial wouldn't have all things entered ready, e.g. I entered `VA5` but `Serial.available()` would return `2`

 ## Debugging